at the foot of two important passes

 In 1740 a landslide buried the old chapel which stood exactly where the current Protestant church was then built in 1742.
 Another holy building, clearly of earlier origin, is nestled in the hillside towards Maloja.
 The late Gothic San Gaudenzio Church was once a frequently visited pilgrimage destination.
 Built in 1518, but already mentioned in 998, the church was profaned during the Reformation.

-Casaccia is also the starting point for Bregaglia's Panorama Trail, also know as "Via Panoramica".
+Casaccia is also the starting point for Bregaglia's Panorama Trail, also know as "Via Panoramica" and in winter the small Sur Cresta ski lift is very popular with those learning to ski.